piizei/confluence-vector-indexer/README.md

 # DEV
 ## Prerequisites
 - poetry
-- For Azure Cognitive Search, you need to have an Azure account and access to Azure OpenAI
+- For Azure AI Search, you need to have an Azure account and access to Azure OpenAI

 ## Testing
 Set your personal (or some other equivalent good testing space) to CONFLUENCE_TEST_SPACE and then run `poetry run pytest`

 ## Extending
-To add your own vector database, just implement the same interface as the AzureCognitiveSearch, and add it to the search.py file.
+To add your own vector database, just implement the same interface as the Azure AI Search, and add it to the search.py file.

 ## TODO
 - [ ] Figure out how to remember what removed pages are removed from index
-- [ ] Cognitive search skill
+- [ ] Azure AI search skill
 - [ ] Add more vector databases / search indexes
 - [ ] Figure out how to handle dependencies to various search engines